cozy/cozy-docs/src/documents/en/hack/getting-started/setup-environment.html.md

 ### Initializing and starting the virtual machine

 The next step is to get your virtual machine.
-Basically, you are going to have a linux running on your computer with all a Cozy needs to work on already installed and configured.
+Basically, you are going to have a Linux-based OS running on your computer with all a Cozy needs to work already installed and configured.

 To help you managing the VM, the Cozy Manager comes to the rescue.